jboss-developer/jboss-sandbox-quickstarts/ejb-security-propagation/README.md

 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.
 2. Start the H2 network server in the background.
-Be sure to replace JBOSS_HOME with the path to your server.
+Be sure to replace EAP_HOME with the path to your server.

-        For Linux:  $JAVA_HOME/bin/java -classpath JBOSS_HOME/modules/system/layers/base/com/h2database/h2/main/h2-1.3.168-redhat-2.jar org.h2.tools.Server -tcp -baseDir $HOME &
+        For Linux:  $JAVA_HOME/bin/java -classpath EAP_HOME/modules/system/layers/base/com/h2database/h2/main/h2-1.3.168-redhat-2.jar org.h2.tools.Server -tcp -baseDir $HOME &
-        For Windows:  %JAVA_HOME%\bin\java -classpath JBOSS_HOME\modules\system\layers\base\com\h2database\h2\main\h2-1.3.168-redhat-2.jar org.h2.tools.Server -tcp -baseDir %HOMEPATH% &
+        For Windows:  %JAVA_HOME%\bin\java -classpath EAP_HOME\modules\system\layers\base\com\h2database\h2\main\h2-1.3.168-redhat-2.jar org.h2.tools.Server -tcp -baseDir %HOMEPATH% &

   It should listen on 9092 port.

 3. Open another command line and navigate to the root directory of this quickstart.
 You must be in this directory to access the `import.sql` script file.
 4. Create the table structure and input some data.
-Be sure to replace JBOSS_HOME with the path to your server.
+Be sure to replace EAP_HOME with the path to your server.

-        For Linux:  $JAVA_HOME/bin/java -classpath JBOSS_HOME/modules/system/layers/base/com/h2database/h2/main/h2-1.3.168-redhat-2.jar org.h2.tools.RunScript -url jdbc:h2:tcp://localhost/qs_ejb -user sa -script ejb/src/main/resources/import.sql
+        For Linux:  $JAVA_HOME/bin/java -classpath EAP_HOME/modules/system/layers/base/com/h2database/h2/main/h2-1.3.168-redhat-2.jar org.h2.tools.RunScript -url jdbc:h2:tcp://localhost/qs_ejb -user sa -script ejb/src/main/resources/import.sql
-        For Windows:  %JAVA_HOME%\bin\java -classpath JBOSS_HOME\modules\system\layers\base\com\h2database\h2\main\h2-1.3.168-redhat-2.jar org.h2.tools.RunScript -url jdbc:h2:tcp://localhost/qs_ejb -user sa -script ejb\src\main\resources\import.sql
+        For Windows:  %JAVA_HOME%\bin\java -classpath EAP_HOME\modules\system\layers\base\com\h2database\h2\main\h2-1.3.168-redhat-2.jar org.h2.tools.RunScript -url jdbc:h2:tcp://localhost/qs_ejb -user sa -script ejb\src\main\resources\import.sql

 Configure the JBoss EAP server
 -------------------------

-You can configure the server by running the  `configure-server.cli` script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.
+You configure the server by running the  `configure-server.cli` script provided in the root directory of this quickstart.

-_NOTE - Before you begin:_
+1. Before you begin, back up your server configuration file

-1. If it is running, stop the JBoss EAP server.
+    * If it is running, stop the JBoss EAP server.
-2. Backup the following files, replacing JBOSS_HOME with the path to your server.:

-        JBOSS_HOME/domain/configuration/domain.xml
-        JBOSS_HOME/domain/configuration/host.xml
+    * Backup the file: `EAP_HOME/standalone/configuration/standalone.xml`

-3. After you have completed testing this quickstart, you can replace these files to restore the server to its original configuration.
+    * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

-#### Configure the Server by Running the JBoss CLI Script

-1. Start the JBoss EAP server by typing the following command, replacing JBOSS_HOME with the path to your server.
+2. Start the JBoss EAP server by typing the following command, replacing EAP_HOME with the path to your server.

-        For Linux:  JBOSS_HOME/bin/domain.sh
+        For Linux:  EAP_HOME/bin/domain.sh
-        For Windows:  JBOSS_HOME\bin\domain.bat
+        For Windows:  EAP_HOME\bin\domain.bat

    You should see two server processes when you execute the following command: `ps -ef|grep Server:server`

-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+3. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:

-        For Linux:  JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-server.cli
+        For Linux:  EAP_HOME/bin/jboss-cli.sh --connect --file=configure-server.cli
-        For Windows:  JBOSS_HOME\bin\/jboss-cli.sh --connect --file=configure-server.cli
+        For Windows:  EAP_HOME\bin\/jboss-cli.sh --connect --file=configure-server.cli

    This script configures and starts multiple servers needed to run this quickstart.
 You should see the script commands echoed, followed by: